-Forsalebyweb.com has been operating as a licensed real estate company in the state of Minnesota since 2005.
-Our Smartphone Real Estate Platform launched October 1, 2019.
+Forsalebyweb.com is headquartered in the International Plaza in Bloomington, MN with satellite offices to service our clients.
+We have been operating as a traditional licensed real estate company in the state of Minnesota since 2005.
+However, The Smartphone Real Estate Company® didn't launch until October 1, 2019.

 HousingWire, who has been dubbed the most influential source of news and information for the U.S. mortgage and housing markets, stated, "Finding a home using a smartphone isn’t exactly a new experience.
 Real estate websites like Zillow have been offering mobile apps and experiences for years."